Farm Horizons, February 2015

 Registration begins at 9 a.m., with the opening of the trade show and refreshments.
 At 10:15 a.m., an early-bird drawing will take place.

 Informative sessions for dairy producers and related industries are offered at 10:30 a.m. and 2:15 p.m.
 A keynote presentation will take place at 11:30 a.m., with lunch at 12:45 p.m.

-Door prize drawings will take place at 3:15 p.m.
+A grand prize raffle drawing and a ladies gift basket drawing will take place at 3:15 p.m.

-In the event of inclement weather, contact the U of M Extension farm information line for event status: 1-800-232-9077.
+In the event of inclement weather, contact the University of Minnesota Extension farm information line for event status: 1-800-232-9077.